 kitchen/breakfast area before

-We have grand plans for the kitchen involving painting the cabinets and replacing the countertops and backsplash with something that is more our style… But in the meantime, we’ve simply added this beautiful island (a birthday present from Mr. Pax) and brought my diy planked table into the breakfast area.
+We completed our major kitchen renovation in the fall of 2016.
+The island (a birthday present from Mr. Pax) and my diy planked table finish off the space.
 The entire downstairs is painted Agreeable Gray by Sherwin Williams.

 family room before